GrahamHamilton/pipelineTools/README.md

 provides packages to run standard open source NGS tools

 ## Installation
-Can be insatlled using devtools directly from GitHub using the following commands.
+Can be installed using devtools directly from GitHub using the following commands.
 ```{r}
 # Install devtools
 install.packages("devtools")